junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>

 Dean still remembers his last trip to Scotland.
 Which so happened to be also something related to Crowley -- to dig his human remains up so that he'd return Bobby's soul.
-He'd never stop making mental connection between this land and Crowley ever.
+He'd never stop making mental connections between this land and Crowley ever.

 Rowena doesn't seem delighted to be back here.
 Dean doesn't blame her.
-Who would ever want to come back to a place where all her neighbors would want to burn her dead.
+Who would ever want to come back to a place where all her neighbors would want to burn her alive?

 "Master Castiel, please," she starts, as they walk toward the village together.
 The little boy clenches to his mother's tail of shirt again.